CCHR’s Mission: Restore Human Rights to the Field of Mental Health

 - The Texas Governor, along with CCHR Texas representatives, signed a law prohibiting ECT on children under 16.
 In 1976, due to CCHR’s efforts, the first law to protect patients against enforced electroshock and psychosurgery was passed in California, providing informed consent and banning their use on children under the age of 12.
 This became a model law, adopted in substance by legislatures across the United States and in other countries.
 The most restrictive law to date is Texas that raised the age limit for ECT to 16 years, and where psychiatrists must warn patients in writing of the potential for ECT to cause death and/or permanent memory loss.
 Psychiatrists must also ensure autopsy reports on any deaths within 14 days of ECT administration.

-- In Italy, the birthplace of ECT, the Piemonte region Parliament responded to CCHR’s evidence by unanimously voting to ban the use of ECT on children, the elderly and pregnant women.
+- In Italy, the birthplace of ECT, the region of Sicily banned the use of all ECT.

 - In the 1990s, CCHR helped uncover and expose that up to 150 restraint deaths occur in psychiatric facilities each year in the U.S. alone, with nearly 10% of these being children, some as young as six.
 Federal regulations were passed in 1999 that prohibit the use of physical and chemical (mind-altering drugs) restraints to coerce or discipline patients.
 Also, a “national reporting system” to be implemented and for government funding to be cut to any facility that did not comply.